 You may have started paying down your mortgage a while ago.
 Let’s say you have only 20 years left on your $500,000 mortgage.
 You’re probably paying around $2,823 per month.
 If you were to extend this back to a 30 year mortgage, your payments would drop to $2,162 per month.

-What is the impact of this strategy: This strategy has the least impact on the overall cost of your mortgage if you return to the original term of your mortgage.
+What is the impact of this strategy: This strategy has the least impact on the overall cost of your mortgage, assuming it is only for the short term.
 In this example, for 3-6 months, you are paying $700 per month less off your mortgage than you would have.

 Outcome: You’ve freed up almost $1,500 per month to use during the lockdown.

-Impact of Interest Only: these payments delay your mortgage from being paid down.
-If you had 20 years left to go on your mortgage, you will still have 20 years at the end of the Interest Only payment period.
-In the example above, a 6 month Interest Only period will have increased the cost of your mortgage by $8,940 (6 months of $1,490 Interest Only payments).
+Impact of interest-only: These payments delay your mortgage from being paid down.
+If you had 20 years left to go on your mortgage, you will still have 20 years at the end of the interest-only payment period.
+In the example above, a 6 month interest-only period will have increased the cost of your mortgage by $8,940 (6 months of $1,490 interest-only payments).

 With a mortgage deferral, most commonly (and erroneously) known as a mortgage holiday, you are adding the interest payments to your mortgage.
 We know that a $500,000 mortgage will have $1,333 per month of interest per month.
 If you choose the mortgage deferral option, then after month 1, your total mortgage will be $501,333.
 After month 2, your total mortgage would be $502,669.
 After month 3, your total mortgage will be approximately $504,000.